 Ho Chi Minh City is Vietnam’s largest and is home to numerous historical buildings and attractions.
 A visit to the Cu Chi Tunnels – a short drive from the city – is an unforgettable one that will give you an insight into one of history’s most bizarre wars.

-The tunnels are an underground maze covering 250 kilometers which once served as living quarters, command centres and ammunition stores by the Viet Cong guerrillas.
+The tunnels are an underground maze covering 250 kilometers which once served as living quarters, command centers, and ammunition stores by the Viet Cong guerrillas.
 It’s the tour guides that make this attraction so amazing – often you are taken around the site by former soldiers and guerrillas – some are even those who fought with the Americans and lost and give a fascinating insight into this drawn-out, political battle.

 It’s often a photograph of this stunning bay which is used to illustrate Vietnam in one image.
 And it’s no surprise.
-This picturesque marine park, with its soaring limestone crags, eerie caves and sparkling emerald waters is like nowhere else on Earth.
+This picturesque marine park, with its soaring limestone crags, eerie caves, and sparkling emerald waters is like nowhere else on Earth.
 Join a trip aboard a traditional wooden junk for an exploration of this World Heritage Site’s highlights.
-Many tours offer snorkeling, kayaking and land walking tours as part of the itinerary.
+Many tours offer snorkeling, kayaking, and land walking tours as part of the itinerary.
 Stop to climb Cat Ba Island for an unbeatable view across the Bay.